zeloe/NoA_I/README.md

  ## How it works
  - This is an installation, which uses camera input.
  - When it detects a face it starts the actual processing.
- - For every 50 x 50 pixel it performs the mean.
  - It saves every 50 x 50 pixel and computes the mean and adds it to the part before.
  - The highest pixel mean will play a sound.
  - The highest pixel mean will be reset to 0.